 Weighted Average Variable Interest Rate.
-At 31 March 2024, the outstanding principal amount of our variable-rate indebtedness aggregated £7.4 billion and the weighted average interest rate (including margin) on such variable-rate indebtedness was approximately 7.6%, excluding the effects of interest rate derivative contracts, deferred financing costs, original issue premiums or discounts and commitment fees, all of which affect our overall cost of borrowing.
-Assuming no change in the amount outstanding, and without giving effect to any interest rate derivative contracts, deferred financing costs, original issue premiums or discounts and commitment fees, a hypothetical 50 basis point (0.50%) increase (decrease) in our weighted average variable interest rate would increase (decrease) our annual consolidated interest expense and cash outflows by £37.0 million.
-As discussed above and in note 7 of the Notes to the Condensed Consolidated Financial Statements, we use interest rate derivative contracts to manage our exposure to increases in variable interest rates.
+At 30 September 2024, the outstanding principal amount of our variable-rate indebtedness aggregated £6.5 billion and the weighted average interest rate (including margin) on such variable-rate indebtedness was approximately 7.1%, excluding the effects of interest rate derivative contracts, deferred financing costs, original issue premiums or discounts and commitment fees, all of which affect our overall cost of borrowing.
+Assuming no change in the amount outstanding, and without giving effect to any interest rate derivative contracts, deferred financing costs, original issue premiums or discounts and commitment fees, a hypothetical 50 basis point (0.50%) increase (decrease) in our weighted average variable interest rate would increase (decrease) our annual consolidated interest expense and cash outflows by £32.5 million.
+As discussed above and in note 7 of the notes to the condensed consolidated financial statements, we use interest rate derivative contracts to manage our exposure to increases in variable interest rates.
 In this regard, increases in the fair value of these contracts generally would be expected to offset most of the economic impact of increases in the variable interest rates applicable to our indebtedness to the extent and during the period that principal amounts are matched with interest rate derivative contracts.

-In addition to the above, we are also exposed to modest, predetermined interest rate adjustments as a result of the achievement or non-achievement of Environmental, Social and Governance (ESG) linked metrics contained within certain sustainability linked VMED 02 Credit Facilities.
+In addition to the above, we are also exposed to modest, predetermined interest rate adjustments as a result of the achievement or non-achievement of certain Environmental, Social and Governance (ESG)-linked metrics contained within certain sustainability-linked VMED 02 Credit Facilities.
 These ESG metrics are primarily related to the reduction of Scope 1 and Scope 2 emissions in line with our pathway to net zero across our operations, products and supply chain by 2040.
+The carrying value of the sustainability-linked VMED 02 Credit Facilities at 30 September 2024 amounted to £2.3 billion.